ForgeRock/ping-android-sdk/foundation/oidc/README.md

 ## Set scheme in AndroidManifest.xml

-By default, the SDK uses the `Browser` agent to launch the browser for the authorization request.
+By default, the Ping SDK uses the `Browser` agent to launch the browser for the authorization request.
 The SDK uses the Custom Tabs to launch the browser, you can customize the browser agent by providing the `customTab` properties.
 To receive the redirect from the browser, you need to define the `scheme` in the `AndroidManifest.xml`.